toptal/picasso/docs/decisions/05-visual-tests-placing.md

 ## Problem

-Following the `docs/decisions/04-single-visual-tests-tool.md` decision, it should be clarified which tests belong to Storybook and which belong to Cypress Component Testing.
+Following the [Single Visual Tests tool](./04-single-visual-tests-tool.md) decision, it should be clarified which tests belong to Storybook and which belong to Cypress Component Testing.

 ## Goal